Admission to the Program

-- Minimum 3.0 grade point average (GPA) for the last 60 semester hours of undergraduate or graduate study.
+- A grade point average (GPA) of at least 3.0* in the last 60 hours your undergraduate or graduate study.

-Applicants who do not meet these criteria may be admitted conditionally if their application warrants special consideration.
+*Applicants that do not meet the 3.0 GPA requirement may be admitted conditionally to the program if their application warrants special consideration.

-- Submit a 500-word statement of purpose that addresses the following questions in detail.
+- Provide a personal statement of approximately 500 words that addresses some or all of the following questions in detail.
 Support your views with reasons and examples drawn from such areas as your reading, experience, observations, or academic studies.
 Be sure to develop your ideas fully and organize them coherently:

 - Why do you want to study rhetoric and composition?

 - What topics or issues in our field might you want to study further and why?

 - What qualifies you to embark upon this field of study?